HELLOOO from Downtown Rogers!

 DOWNTOWN ROGERS, INC.

-Run by the amazing trio of Shey Bland, Sheree Barnes and Lauren Hildreth, it is the Mission of Downtown Rogers, Inc. "to create experiences designed to bring our community together in the downtown district, where people can celebrate the past and embrace the future."
+Run by the amazing trio of Shey Bland, Sheree Barnes and Ike Reichenbach, it is the Mission of Downtown Rogers, Inc. "to create experiences designed to bring our community together in the downtown district, where people can celebrate the past and embrace the future."
 It is their Vision "to make Downtown Rogers a destination where people can explore our historic brick streets, buildings and recreation, uniting the downtown area with its creatives, artisans, cuisine and entertainment."

 DTR Inc. maintains a busy Facebook and Instagram and a great calendar on their website listing downtown happenings.
 For more about Downtown Rogers Inc. go to their website, HERE